Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: ISAC Signal Processing over Unlicensed Spectrum Bands

 First, we use modulation symbol division to obtain the unprocessed channel information matrix.
 Due to the non-continuous spectrum, the noise power of the unavailable points in the unprocessed channel information matrix is amplified \cite{wei2022robust}.
 To reduce the noise, we first extract the RBG configuration information in 5G NR to obtain the spectrum occupancy sequence $\mathbf{A}_{m}$.
 Then, we combine $\mathbf{A}_{m}$ and the unprocessed channel information matrix to set the unavailable points to zero.
 The processed channel information matrix $\mathbf{D}_{\text{R1}}$ for scenario 1 is expressed as (\ref{eq13}).

 In (\ref{eq13}),

-$s_{m,n'}$ and $\varepsilon_{m,n'}$ denote that the data and noise after the modulation symbols have undergone element-wise complex division.
+$s_{m,n'}$ and $\varepsilon_{m,n'}$ denote that the data and noise after the modulation symbols have undergone element-wise complex division, respectively.
 The position of the zero-row vector in $ \mathbf{D}_{\text{R1}}$ corresponds to the spectrum occupancy sequence $\textbf{A}_m$.
-From (\ref{eq10}), it is obtained that the linear phase shift of range is only along the frequency axis.
-Therefore, by processing the columns of $ \mathbf{D}_{\text{R1}}$, the target's range information can be obtained.
+From (\ref{eq10}), it is revealed that the linear phase shift of range is only along the frequency axis.
+Therefore, by processing the columns of $ \mathbf{D}_{\text{R1}}$, the range of target information can be obtained.